 Pre-Qualification by B2B Buyer

-According to Forrester, ‘today’s business buyers are increasingly self-directed: 60% prefer not to interact with a sales rep as the primary source of information; 68% prefer to research on their own, online; and 62% say they can now develop selection criteria or finalize a vendor list — based solely on digital content’.
-(The Ways And Means Of B2B Buyer Journey Maps: We’re Going Deep at Forrester’s B2B Forum)
+According to Forrester, “today’s business buyers are increasingly self-directed: 60% prefer not to interact with a sales rep as the primary source of information; 68% prefer to research on their own, online; and 62% say they can now develop selection criteria or finalize a vendor list — based solely on digital content.”

-Logos, quotes, press releases, media interviews, and customer success stories on your company’s site and promoted through the various social media platforms, including your user communities, are a powerful driver to your brand awareness.
+Logos, quotes, press releases, media interviews, and customer success stories on your company’s site and promoted through the various social media platforms, including your user communities, are powerful drivers for brand awareness.

 Namedrops, customer success stories, and online reviews reinforce proof points of your company as a contender in the buyer’s journey.
-Oftentimes, your customer has already pre-qualified you prior to the call to engage in an in-person meeting.
-Your ability to know who are your advocates makes a difference.
-It demonstrates you have a relationship with those customers.
+Often, your customer has already pre-qualified you before the call to engage in an in-person meeting.
+Your ability to know who your advocates are makes a difference, and it demonstrates you have a relationship with those customers.

 Proof of Concept Demos

-With strong advocates sharing their positive experience through various platforms about you and your brand, you have demonstrated your desire as a vendor to build long-term customer partnerships that result in shortening the sales cycle, which leads to increasing revenue.
+With strong advocates sharing their positive experiences about your brand, you demonstrate your desire to build long-term customer relationships.
+This leads to a shortened sales cycle and increased revenue.